 For example, if you wanted to hide all error with "COSMETIC" severity (these errors represent issues that could be tidied up, but are not functional errors), you could do the following:

 The hidden items become "grayed."
 If you then click Rebuild, the tree will be refreshed.
 The errors you marked as hidden are removed from the tree, because they are no longer "Active."
-Note that the "COSMETIC" branch is gone.
+Note that the "COSMETIC" branch is gone and that the title now notes the missing errors.

 To see the hidden errors, choose "Hidden" in the Show these errors combobox and click Rebuild.